The LBJ Student Center’s refresh is nearing its end.

 The newly-opened entrance will lead to the second floor of the building, meaning students will no longer be required to take a detour to enter LBJ.

 Also complete, is the first floor renovations and entrance which will be a direct route to Starbucks, Chick-fil-a and Tu Taco.
-The new amphitheater will provide a much larger space for student performances and campus events, according to Rahmann.
+The new amphitheater will provide a much larger space for student performances and campus events, according to Rahman.

 “The new amphitheater is a great place to hang out with friends and enjoy a coffee, drink or afternoon snack.
-You can sit in the shade or the sun, whichever suits you,” Rahmann said.
+You can sit in the shade or the sun, whichever suits you,” Rahman said.
 “To celebrate we will be passing out free commemorative t-shirts (at the grand opening ceremony) at the south entrance to all students as they enter the Student Center.”

 In May, Texas State’s Alumni Association moved to the LBJ Student Center from the J.C.
-Kellum building as part of the new Alumni and Welcome Center.
+Kellam building as part of the new Alumni and Welcome Center.
 Assistant Alumni Director Kathryn Arnold said the Alumni Association is very pleased with their new location.

 “Being positioned with the Welcome Center, it’s been great to see alumni whose students, friends or family members are coming back to campus or are touring campus pop in and say hello and learn more about the Alumni Association and demonstrate to students what kind of role they can have with the university after they graduate,” Arnold said.